 Check all around you before pulling forward and backward.
 Assume bicyclists, motorcyclists, pedestrians and more are in the crosswalk, bike lane, sidewalk, or in general, around your vehicle.
 After a delivery, make sure to take the time to physically turn your head and look side-to-side to check if anyone is coming.
 If there is, make eye contact and be certain it’s safe to proceed.
 Make sure to give the other person the right of way, even if technically they don’t have it — better for you to watch them get out of your path than to hope they’ll wait for you.

 It can sometimes be frustrating to drive behind a cyclist that you can’t pass, especially if you’re behind schedule.
 Take a couple of deep breaths.
 Be courteous.
 You do not want to put pressure on the rider and stress them out; that’s when accidents happen.
-Yes, the driver, the franchise, the franchise operator, and the customer all care about speed of delivery…but they all care more about the safety of employees, bystanders, and the brand’s reputation of responsibility within the communities they serve.
+Yes, the driver, the business owner, and the customer all care about the speed of delivery…but they all care more about the safety of employees, bystanders, and the brand’s reputation of responsibility within the communities they serve.

 If bad weather conditions occur, be extra wary and hyper-vigilant of riders on the road.
 Rain and wind can make it difficult for a rider to keep control of their vehicle.
 It’s also much harder to spot them.
 Since summer storms tend to pop up at a moment’s notice, a biker or motorcyclist could be dealing with an unexpected and unpleasant situation.
 If you encounter a rider in bad weather, expect that they will drive unpredictably.
 It would be best to keep your distance.